darryltanzil/invoice-object-generator/README.md

 and anyone looking for an easy way to generate their invoices** will be able to use it as well.

-## Why is this project of interest to you?
+## Why is this project of interest to others?
 As a tech contractor myself, I struggle a lot with keeping my invoices in check; my current workflow includes using an invoice generator online.
 Although it works, it is